Tulips

 Feel free to check my recommended products for transferring the pattern.

 Tape the fabric to your cutting mat.
-If you don't have any tape, you can use weights to pin the fabric in place.
+If you don't have any tape, you can use weights or stones to pin the fabric in place.

 If you have a cutting mat, try to align the fabric to the grid, it will help you get straight lines.